rails/rails/guides/source/action_controller_overview.md

 Here are some examples of how to use `permit` for different use cases.

-Example 1: You may want to also use the permitted attributes in your `new` action.
+Example 1: You may want to use the permitted attributes in your `new` action.
 This raises the problem that you can't use [`require`][] on the root key because, normally, it does not exist when calling `new`: